BroadleafCommerce/GrailsPlugin/README.md

   b.
 In order to expose the domain extensions to the Broadleaf Admin module, they need to be in a separate jar file, resolvable by Maven.

+4. Currently this plugin depends on Broadleaf Commerce 1.7 SNAPSHOT.

 Next Steps
 ----------